varshaiyer30/my-website/README.md

 ## About

-It written using React, Next.js, CSS, and JavaScript.
+This website is written using React, Next.js, CSS, and JavaScript.

 ## How to Run